Ilyosxon0000/Ilyosxon0000/README.md

 ## 🙋‍♂️ About Me

 Hello there!
-I'm Ilyosbek, a passionate developer with a strong interest in web development and creating engaging user experiences.
+I'm Ilyosbek (GitHub: @Ilyosxon0000), a passionate developer with a strong interest in web development and creating engaging user experiences.
 I have experience working with Django, Django Rest Framework, Vue.js, Quasar, and even a bit of AR.js.
 I love turning ideas into functional and delightful applications.

 ## 🛠️ Tech Stack